We've reached peak "stuff."

 When making suggestions to new users, you have limited data for effective product suggestions.
 But content-based filtering doesn’t need data from other users to create recommendations.

-Unlike collaborative filtering, the system still provides relevant recommendations even with limited user data.
+Unlike collaborative filtering, the recommendation engine still provides relevant recommendations even with limited user data.

-Hybrid recommendation systems increase the accuracy of recommendations
+Hybrid recommendation systems using machine learning algorithms increase the accuracy of recommendations

 Hybrid recommendation systems use both content-based and collaborative filtering.
+This approach can make a significant impact on a business's ecommerce strategy by providing more accurate and diverse recommendations.
 The result is even more accurate personalized product recommendations.

 Netflix, for example, uses a hybrid approach for its recommendation system.
 It’s so accurate that the platform says personalized recommendations from the engine drive 80% of viewer activity.